mrd0x/secblog/src/pages/bypass-2fa-using-novnc/index.md

 So far what I've shown you will get you a single phishing page running which is good enough if you're planning on spear phishing.
 But what if you'd like to run a large phishing campaign and require several VNC instances?
 Remember, you cannot send the same link to different users since they'd be sharing the same VNC session.
 The solution is quite simple and can be easily automated.

-First, launch X number of instances of tigerVNC.
+First, launch X number of instances of TigerVNC.
 I'll be keeping it simple and launching 2 instances.

 ![VNC-Launch](./vnc-launch.png)